 By paying off the full balance whenever you can, you’ll avoid accruing any more interest than absolutely necessary.

-Without an emergency fund, there’s no cushion to soften the financial impact of an unexpected auto bill or household repair.
+An emergency fund is money you put aside specifically to help you deal with any emergency expenses that may come up down the line.
+Without one, there’s no cushion to soften the financial impact of an unexpected auto bill or household repair.
 In many cases, selling off belongings or taking out an installment loan may be the only way to cover these unanticipated costs.

 What you need in savings is one of the biggest questions about money you might have.